tarwn/lessthandot-hugo/blogs/content/posts/2012-10-07-why-do-you-need-additional.md

 And in order to disable the trigger, ALTER TABLE permissions are required as a minimum.

-But I don&#8217;t want people altering tables on our staging and QA servers, so here is one way of giving the person the ability to TRUNCATE a table without giving them permissions explicitly.
+But I don't want people altering tables on our staging and QA servers, so here is one way of giving the person the ability to TRUNCATE a table without giving them permissions explicitly.
 Create a stored procedure and use WITH EXECUTE AS, this will define the execution context of the stored procedure.
 In the example below, I picked a user that has sufficient privileges to perform the TRUNCATE.

 sql
 CREATE PROCEDURE prTruncate